owncloud/ocis/services/storage-users/README.md

     ocis storage-users trash-bin list [command options] ['spaceID' required]
     ```

 The restore option defines the behavior for an item to be restored, when the item name already exists in the target space.
 Supported options are: `skip`, `replace` and `keep-both`.
-The default value is `skip`
+The default value is `skip`.

 When the cli tool restores the item with the `replace` option, the existing item will be moved to a trash-bin.
 When the cli tool restores the item with the `keep-both` option and the designated item already exists, the name of the restored item will be changed by adding a numeric suffix in parentheses.
 The variable `STORAGE_USERS_CLI_MAX_ATTEMPTS_RENAME_FILE` defines a maximum number of attempts to rename an item.

 * Restore all trash-bin items for a space